aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/html/set-default-font-while-rendering-spreadsheet-to-html/_index.md

         });

         document.getElementById('runExample').addEventListener('click', async () => {
-            // Creating a new workbook and accessing first worksheet. const wb = new Workbook();
+            // Create a new workbook and access the first worksheet. const wb = new Workbook();
             const ws = wb.worksheets.get(0);

-            // Access cell B4 and add some text inside it. const cell = ws.cells.get("B4");
+            // Access cell B4 and add some text to it. const cell = ws.cells.get("B4");
             cell.value = "This text has some unknown or invalid font which does not exist.";

-            // Set the font of cell B4 which is unknown. const st = cell.style;
+            // Set the font of cell B4 to an unknown font. const st = cell.style;
             st.font.name = "UnknownNotExist";
             st.font.size = 20;